worktrial-rohit-mehta/tpm/README.md

 Every live TPM-agent run now emits:
 - `tpm_performance_summary.json`
 - `tpm_performance_summary.md`

-Those canonical V2 outputs answer the TPM question directly by summarizing:
+- `judge_input_bundle.json`

+The canonical run summary currently uses `schema_version = tpm_performance_summary_v3`.
+It answers the TPM question with explicit deterministic sections for:
+- `score_breakdown`
+- `capability_assessment`
 - outcome verdict
 - critical-path result
-- top deterministic failure dossiers
+- `root_cause_findings`
+- `failure_dossiers`
+- `stakeholder_engagement`
+- `signal_coverage`
+- `window_scorecards`
+- `missed_opportunities`
+- `reference_path_diff`
-- TPM competency profile
+- TPM competency and outcome profiles
-- decisive successes and failures
 - explicit overall/model/harness health flags
-- evidence-backed appendix fields
+- evidence-backed appendices and judge inputs

-The new `failure_dossiers[]` section is the primary lab-facing diagnostic surface.
+`failure_dossiers[]` remains the primary short-form lab-facing diagnostic surface.
 It deterministically explains:
 - what high-value outcome or window was missed
 - what agent-visible signals existed before the miss
 - what the model did instead
 - which recurring behavior patterns contributed
 - which fixed remediation hint best fits the miss

+V3 adds richer deterministic scaffolding around that surface so a reviewer can inspect:
+- the exact score components
+- the strongest root-cause hypotheses
+- which critical signals were surfaced but not converted
+- which stakeholders were contacted too late or not at all
+- which deadline windows were missed and why

 The optional LLM judge remains explanatory only.
-It summarizes the deterministic dossier layer and cannot change score or outcome verdict.
+It summarizes the deterministic findings and cannot change score or outcome verdict.

 Then run: